jack0lantern/raidshamer/README.md

 ![Discord webhook setup](https://i.imgur.com/Y5kTDU4.png)

-Open up Runelite and go to the settings for Raid Shamer.
+Open up Runelite and go to the settings for Death Shamer.
 Click the box to turn on Discord Webhook support and then paste the URL into the text box.

 ![Runelite webhook settings](https://i.imgur.com/v1XOjiM.png)